What is the best recipe for mashed potatoes?

 The wire masher is generally my go-to tool for mashing potatoes.
-It's very versatile: mash a little to have potatoes with some lumps and chunks in them–it's ideal for making smashed potatoes–mash a lot and get perfectly smooth mashed potatoes.
+It's very versatile: mash a little to have potatoes with some lumps and chunks in them--it's ideal for making smashed potatoes--mash a lot and get perfectly smooth mashed potatoes.

 Stainless Steel Masher

-A stainless steel masher comes with either a long or a U-shaped handle that supports the mashing disc on the end.
-The disc has lots of little holes (maybe 1/4″ to 1/3″) in it.
-Mash the masher down through the potatoes, and the potatoes sort of squish through the little holes.
+A stainless steel masher has a long or U-shaped handle that supports the mashing disc on the end.
+The disc has many little holes (maybe ¼" to ⅓").
+Mash the masher down through the potatoes, and the potatoes squish through the little holes.

-You can make either smashed or mashed potatoes with this type of masher, as well, but the potatoes will be a little heavier since the increased surface area of the masher tends to crush more of the starch granules than does the wire masher.
+You can make either smashed or mashed potatoes with this type of masher, as well, but the potatoes will be a little heavier since the increased surface area of the masher tends to crush more of the starch granules than the wire masher.

 Forcing cooked potatoes through a ricer is akin to pressing garlic.
-Place the cooked potatoes in a cylindrical enclosure fitted with a metal die positively riddled with holes at one end, push the plunger and force the potatoes through the little holes.
+Place the cooked potatoes in a cylindrical enclosure fitted with a metal die positively riddled with holes at one end, push the plunger, and force the potatoes through the little holes.

-With a ricer, it's once through and done, so almost no air is incorporated.
-I like them that way (along with a bunch of other ways!) but my wife thinks they're too heavy.
+With a ricer, it's once-through and done, so almost no air is incorporated.
+I like them that way (along with many other ways!), but my wife thinks they're too heavy.
 See why I learned to cook?

-An Extra Step - If you like extra air incorporated into your mashed potatoes, beat them for just a minute with a whisk.
+An Extra Step - If you like extra air incorporated into your mashed potatoes, beat them for a minute with a whisk.
 This will lighten the potatoes a bit.

 Mashed potatoes made with a hand mixer are the mashed potatoes of my childhood.
 This is the way my mom used to make them.
-I can still see her standing there, holding the mixer in one hand and periodically adding some butter and milk.
+I can still see her standing there, holding the mixer in one hand and periodically adding butter and milk.

-The Food Processor–Not Approved for Mashed Potatoes
+The Food Processor--Not Approved for Mashed Potatoes

-While it seems like a good idea to make short work of the job, the extremely high speed at which the blade spins literally smashes the starch granules, and what you end up with is a gluey, starchy, nasty mess.
+While it seems like a good idea to make short work of the job, the exceptionally high speed at which the blade spins smashes the starch granules, and what you end up with is a gluey, starchy, nasty mess.

 Choose Your Style

 Now you have some options for mashing potatoes.
 If you want lighter mashed potatoes, whisk them or use a mixer.
 If you like dense, smooth mashed potatoes, use the ricer.
-It's really all about the tool you choose to use.
+It's all about the tool you choose to use.